Vow (VOW) Price Reaches $0.73 on Exchanges

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Vow was first traded on March 11th, 2020.
+Vow’s genesis date was March 11th, 2020.
 Vow’s total supply is 825,743,074 tokens and its circulating supply is 385,613,399 tokens.
 Vow’s official Twitter account is @vowcurrency and its Facebook page is accessible here.
-Vow’s official website is vow.foundation.
+The official website for Vow is vow.foundation.

-It is usually not currently possible to purchase alternative cryptocurrencies such as Vow directly using US dollars.
-Investors seeking to trade Vow should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Vow using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Vow directly using U.S. dollars.
+Investors seeking to trade Vow should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Vow using one of the aforementioned exchanges.

 Receive News & Updates for Vow Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Vow and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.